 How Cryptocurrencies Are Valued

 While the value of a virtual currency may, in fact, increase, it may also decrease or fluctuate widely, as Bitcoin has done since it was first introduced.
 The value is determined by the demand—or lack of demand—which may be influenced by the fortunes of the particular cryptocurrency, or the market interest in virtual currencies in general.

 Since the market for cryptocurrencies is still comparatively small and trading is light, even seemingly minor market events or anticipated events can have an immediate and dramatic effect on their prices.
 So, if you were to buy Bitcoin or any other currency when the price was peaking, you could suffer a sizable loss if it suddenly plummeted, especially if you try to sell when the price is declining and the demand has softened.

 Despite their volatility, virtual currencies are making inroads in traditional markets.
-One example is the BCGI Index that tracks the most commonly traded portion of the cryptocurrency market.
+One example is the BCGI Index that tracks the performance of the largest cryptocurrencies traded in U.S. dollars.